 We don’t know!
 While the sulforaphane-hair regrowth study on rats saw a dose-depending increase in two 3α-HSD isoforms (AKR1C21 and DHRS9), that study didn’t measure AKR1C2 or AKR1C3.

-And until we know more about sulforaphane’s effects on AKR1C3, AKR1C2, and other 3a-HSD isoforms, we can’t say for sure that it’s a viable hair loss treatment for humans.
+And until we know more about sulforaphane’s effects on AKR1C3, AKR1C2, and other 3a-HSD isoforms, we can’t say for sure that it’s a hair loss intervention worth exploring for humans.

-Personally, I think sulforaphane might help – and that in the future, studies will demonstrate its hair growth promoting effects on humans too.
+Personally, I think sulforaphane might help – and that in the future, studies could demonstrate its hair growth promoting effects on humans too.
 But until there’s stronger evidence, we have to exercise caution.

 With that said, some research teams are putting big bets on the idea that if we increase 3a-HSD, we’ll decrease DHT and help slow, stop, or reverse hair loss.